mantidproject/mantid/docs/source/techniques/ISISPowder-OSIRIS-v1.rst

 run_diffraction_focusing
 ^^^^^^^^^^^^^^^^^^^^
-The *diffraction_focusing* method allows a user to process a series of runs into a focused dSpacing workspace.
+The *diffraction_focusing* method allows a user to process a series of runs into a focused dSpace workspace.
 Whilst processing the runs the scripts can apply any corrections the user enables.

 On OSIRIS the following parameters are required when executing *create_vanadium*:

 - :ref:`calibration_mapping_file_osiris_isis-powder-diffraction-ref`
 - :ref:`vanadium_normalisation_osiris_isis-powder-diffraction-ref`
-- :ref:`subtract_empty_instrument_osiris_isis-powder-diffraction-ref`
+- :ref:`subtract_empty_can_osiris_isis-powder-diffraction-ref`
 - :ref:`merge_drange_osiris_isis-powder-diffraction-ref`

 Example